fortheusers/hb-appstore/README.md

 Extract the latest [hb-appstore](https://github.com/vgmoose/hb-appstore/releases) to `sd:/wiiu/apps/appstore/`, and run "hb App Store" from within Homebrew Launcher.
 When you're done, you can press the Minus (-) button to exit.

-### Nintendo 3DS
-To run this program, a 3DS  with access to the Homebrew Loader is required.
-This can be done on any firmware.
-To run the Homebrew Loader, see the tutorial [here](https://3ds.hacks.guide).

 ### Web and Desktop
 Web browsers can download files from the Homebrew App Store at [apps.fortheusers.org](https://apps.fortheusers.org).
 Source code: [hbas-frontend](https://gitlab.com/4TU/hbas-frontend)